Application Areas of Knowledge BaseEstimated Reading Time: 8 Minutes

 - Rich Content Editor with WYSIWYG capability that allows producing different types of content (articles and videos to audio and links).

-- AI-based content recommendation engine and powerful search to ensure the right content is delivered at the right time.
+- AI-based content recommendation engine and powerful knowledge base search to ensure the right content is delivered at the right time.

-- Version control management for articles with support of fork/rollback support.
+- Version control management for articles with fork/rollback support.

-- Category management to organize contents in different sections so that users can find them with ease.
+- Category management with the support of public and private categories and flexible hierarchy to organize contents in different sections so that users can find them with ease.

-- Secure knowledge sharing such as limiting access to specific people with group-based access.
+- Secure knowledge sharing such as limiting access to specific people with different access modes.

 Internal Knowledge Base